jimmiebtlr/coding-breakout/README.md

 There is quite a few things needed for a true quality implementation of the given task, this repository is a subset.

+I probably didn't focus nearly as much on actual appearances as I should have, doing to much on the backend.

 Present
 - Cloudinary for uploads.
 Allows easy responsive sizes and quite a bit more.